DuncanRitchie/DuncanRitchie.github.io/README.md

 Font icons (all three of them) are from Font Awesome.
 The non-icon font is Alegreya.

 The little downward arrowhead used on the navbar is an SVG I made in Inkscape and minified.
-Actually it’s two SVGs — a green version appears on mouse (h)over.
+Actually, for Internet Explorer it’s two SVGs — a green version appears on mouse (h)over — but modern browsers can change the colour with CSS.

 Images are hosted by Cloudinary, and I’m making use of its facility for serving pictures with different sizes and formats (WebP/Jpeg for photos, WebP/PNG for screenshots).